CDECatapult/what-is-the-ai-revolution/README.md

 To run the notebook and script:

-Create a new anaconda environment:
+Create a new anaconda environment via conda:

 ```python
 conda create -n env anaconda